This Step: Take Driver Training

 - Occupies the seat next to you

 You and all passengers must also wear your seat belts any time you drive.
-You must also ensure that any children younger than four are properly restrained in a child safety seat in compliance with state laws.
+You must also ensure that any children younger than 4 years old are properly restrained in a child safety seat in compliance with state laws.

 Get the Behind-the-Wheel Completion Certificate